Omar Marcos - Culinary Arts

 I won't be posting recipes here, because I didn't devise most of these on my own.
 When I do use a recipe, I'll often imperfectly improvise it, either just to use what I have at hand or to incorporate healthier ingredients.
 Sometimes it works, and sometimes it's a fantastical flop!

-AUGUST 2024 UPDATE As you can see, I've divided up this section into two pages, and the transition isn't quite complete yet… With each new set of uploads, hopefully my food photography & setups are improving as well.
+AUGUST 2024 UPDATE As you can see, I've divided up this section into two pages, and the transition isn't quite complete yet.
+With each new set of uploads, hopefully my food photography & setups are improving as well.
 Now my culinary creations can look way better than they actually taste!

-©2023-2025 Omar Marcos.
+©2023-2026 Omar Marcos.
 All artwork, photography, images, text, & audio are the intellectual property of Omar Marcos, and unauthorized use, archiving, or reproduction is prohibited.

 1 2